Did you know?

 Humans are social creatures.
 The frequency of our contact with others and the quality of our personal relationships are thus crucial determinants of our well-being.
 Helping others can also make you happier.
 People who volunteer tend to be more satisfied with their lives than those who do not.
 Time spent volunteering also contributes to a healthy civil society.
 On average, people in Japan spend 4 minutes per day in volunteering activities, in line with the OECD average.
-Around 25% reported having helped a stranger in the last month, the lowest rate in the OECD where the average is 48% and suggesting an increased risk of social isolation.
+Around 25% reported having helped a stranger in the last month, the lowest rate in the OECD where the average is 49%.

 A strong social network, or community, can provide emotional support during both good and bad times as well as provide access to jobs, services and other material opportunities.
-In Japan, 90% of people believe that they know someone they could rely on in a time of need, in line with the OECD average.
+In Japan, 90% of people believe that they know someone they could rely on in a time of need, slightly more than the OECD average of 89%.
 There is no difference between men and women.
 While gender has no impact on social network support, there is a clear relationship between the availability of social support on the one hand, and people’s, education level on the other.
 In Japan, 86% of people who have completed primary education report having someone to count on for help in times of need, compared to 93% for people who attained tertiary education.

 A weak social network can result in limited economic opportunities, a lack of contact with others, and eventually, feelings of isolation.
 Socially isolated individuals face difficulties integrating into society as a contributing member and fulfilling personal aspirations.